 What is Your Biggest Weakness?

-Every interviewee who has ever sat down with an employer during an interview has been asked “what is your biggest weakness?”, and many find it very frustrating.
+Every interviewee who has ever sat down with an employer during an interview has been asked “What is your biggest weakness?”, and many find it very frustrating.
 Why ask the question if the employer knows they are very likely to get a fake answer like, “I’m too much of perfectionist”?
-Well, believe it or not, your employer is actually paying more attention to how you answer the question than what your actual answer is.
+Well, believe it or not, your employer is actually paying more attention to how you answer the question rather than to what your answer is.
 In this guide, we’ll show you how having a public speaking weakness could be the best way to get around this challenging question.

-Check out some of our interview guides to get a better understanding of how the way you respond could be more important than the actual answer itself.
+Check out some of our interview guides to get a better understanding of how the way you respond could be more important than the actual answers to interview questions.

 To learn more, check out our free interview guides on: